PREP – AVCTL II Fall Week 14 Recap

 SALINA CENTRAL

-The Lady Mustang volleyball team finished the season with a 23-12, 6-6 record. … The Mustang boys’ soccer team finished the season with a 1-15-0, 1-5-0 record. … The Mustang football team defeated Great Bend 30-28 Friday night in the Class 5A semifinals.
+The Lady Mustang volleyball team finished the season with a 23-12, 6-6 record. … The Mustang boys’ soccer team finished the season with a 1-15-0, 1-5-0 record. … The Mustang football team defeated Basehor-Linwood 51-34 on Friday to win the Class 5A state championship.

 2025 Ark Valley Chisholm Trail II Football Standings